 Beets are the star ingredient here!
 I’m sure you aren’t surprised though.
 That gorgeous red color is perfect for red velvet anything.
 And beets also pair really well with chocolate for baking.
 I remember when I first started following healthy living blogs that beet chocolate cake was one of my first adventures with beets.
 The end product was delicious and no one else knew there were beets in it.
 Since then I’ve been hooked on beets!

 Heads up!
-Coconut butter (<- affiliate link) is different than coconut oil!
-Coconut butter is just like peanut or almond butter in the sense that you process the dried coconut flakes until they make a creamy butter consistency.
+Coconut butter is different than coconut oil!
+It is just like peanut or almond butter in the sense that you process the dried coconut flakes until they make a creamy butter consistency.
 When you buy coconut butter it may be called coconut manna and will likely need to be heated and stirred to redistribute the layer of coconut oil that often separates after processing.
 Just microwave the glass jar or heat gently in a pan until runny.
 Then stir and use!

 PS. don’t get upset with me if you get addicted to coconut butter!
-You can also use it to make chocolate protein pudding, cinnamon raisin oatmeal protein bars, cinnamon bun caulioats, mint chocolate chia pudding, carrot cake energy bites, carrot cake pancakes, or low carb coffee cake muffins!
+You can also use it to make chocolate protein pudding, cinnamon raisin oatmeal protein bars, cinnamon bun caulioats, mint chocolate chia pudding, carrot cake energy bites!

 - 1 cup cooked beets